EINSTEIN PROJECT CURRICULUM OPTIONS

 Anchoring Phenomenon

-We can see and hear the story of the Three Little Pigs in a movie.
+We can see and hear the story of The Three Little Pigs.

 Unit Description